Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic: Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-The No. 3 seed Kansas State Wildcats (26-9) will take on the No. 9 seed Florida Atlantic Owls (34-3) in the NCAA Tournament Elite Eight on Saturday at Madison Square Garden, airing on TBS beginning at 6:09 PM.
+The No. 9 seed Florida Atlantic Owls (34-3) will hit the court for an NCAA Tournament Elite Eight matchup with the No. 3 seed Kansas State Wildcats (26-9) on Saturday at Madison Square Garden, airing on TBS beginning at 6:09 PM, with the winner heading to the Final Four.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Kansas State vs. Florida Atlantic matchup.
+In this article, you can check out the spread and odds across multiple sportsbooks for the Kansas State vs. Florida Atlantic matchup.

 Kansas State vs. Florida Atlantic Game Info